 What business insurance is required by law?

-Depending on what types of services your business offers, you may be mandated to purchase additional types of policies.
-Check with the Small Business Association chapter in your state for more info.
+Depending on what types of services you offer, you may be mandated to purchase additional types of policies.
+Check with the Small Business Administration chapter in your state for more info.

 What kind of insurance do you need for a small business?